 Membership in the Tulane Journal of International and Comparative Law is limited to second- and third-year law students who are selected on the basis of their performance during one of the annual writing competitions.
-Membership on the TJICL is an absolute two-year commitment and students who accept membership on the TJICL cannot participate in any other journal or the Law Review due to the time-sensitive work Junior Members are responsible for.
+Membership on the TJICL is an absolute two-year commitment for 2L students and a one-year commitment for 3L and LLM students.
+Moreover, students who accept membership on the TJICL cannot participate in any other Tulane journal due to the time-sensitive work for which Junior Members are responsible.

 Summer Write-On Competition